HOUSING REVIEWS

 Main Speakers

-Toby Vanhegan, Barrister at 4-5 Grays Inn Square Chambers
+TOBY VANHEGAN, Barrister at 4-5 Grays Inn Square Chambers

 Toby is described by the Chambers and Partners Directory as “a thorn in the side of local authorities”.
 He is well known for his knowledge and experience in homelessness law and was a co-author of “Homelessness and Allocations” which is probably the leading practitioners’ book on the subject.
 He has a particular interest in eligibility and EU free movement law in the context of the housing law.
 Toby has appeared in the Court of Justice of the European Union and represents clients in the European Court of Human Rights.
 He appears regularly in all sorts of courts and tribunals, including the Supreme Court, the Court of Appeal and the High Court, especially the Administrative Court.
 He is part of 4-5 Grays Inn Square Chambers whose barristers are noted experts in housing, landlord/tenant and residential & commercial property disputes.
 Toby is in Band 1 for Social Housing, and his Chambers are ranked as a Tier 1 Set.